Stephanie Kusie: Personal life

 Kusie received a B.A. in political science from the University of Calgary and an M.B.A. from Rutgers University.
 She was chargé d'affaires ad interim for Canada to El Salvador and consul for Canada to Dallas, Texas.
 She served as a senior policy advisor to Peter Kent on Latin America.
 Her responsibilities included negotiating free trade deals, work related to the Keystone Pipeline project, and lobbying the United Nations to place Canada on the Security Council.
+She married her spouse James Kusie on August 18th, 2006.

 Political career

 Kusie ran for Calgary City Council in 2013 but did not win a seat.
 After the election, she worked on Preston Manning's Municipal Governance Project.

 The Conservative Party nominated Kusie for the 2017 Calgary Midnapore by-election; she succeeded former cabinet minister Jason Kenney, who had resigned as Calgary Midnapore's Conservative MP in 2016.

 After being elected in 2017, Kusie was appointed as the Official Opposition Deputy Shadow Minister for Health.
 In September 2018, she took over the position of Official Opposition Shadow Minister for Democratic Institutions and became a vice-chair of the Standing Committee of Procedure and House Affairs In the same year, she accepted invitations to become a member of both the Trilateral Commission and CANZUK.
 She was most recently elected to the executive committee of the Canadian Section of ParlAmericas Interparliamentary Association.

 Following the fall 2019 general election, Kusie served as the Shadow Minister for Families, Children, and Social Development, a role she held until September 2020, when incoming Conservative Party Leader, Erin O’Toole, appointed her as the Shadow Minister of Transport in his new Shadow Cabinet.

 Kusie was re-elected in the 2021 federal election.
 Following the 2022 Conservative Party of Canada leadership election, Pierre Poilievre appointed a new Shadow Cabinet in October 2022 with Kusie in Treasury Board.